zaiisao/Documentation/en/Agora Platform/audio_related_faq.md

 Check the following:
 * Turn up the system volume of the receiver.
 * Check whether the issue is caused by the device.
 You can change your playback device or try other VoIP services on the same device.
-* Check whether the user opened another app during the call, which may have changed the audio settings or routing.
+* Check whether the user opens another app during the call, which may change the audio settings or routing.
 * Call the following methods to adjust the volume: `enableAudioVolumeIndication`, `adjustRecordingSignalVolume`, `adjustPlaybackSignalVolume`, and `adjustAudioMixingVolume`.
 * Check the `onAudioRouteChanged` callback to see whether the audio route is set to the headset or speaker.
 If the audio route is set to the headset, call the `setDefaultRouteToSpeakerphone` method and switch the audio route to the speaker.

 **Step 2: Contact Agora Customer Support**

 If the issue persists, contact Agora customer support and submit the issue with the following information:
-* The name of the channel where the users who encountered this issue.
+* The name of the channel where the users encounter this issue.
 * The uids of the users whose volume is too low.
-* The time frame during which the the volume is too low.
+* The time frame during which the volume is too low.

 ### The volume changes when users change their roles in a live broadcast.

-To ensure better voice quality, the volume controls are switched when the client role changes:
+To ensure better voice quality, the volume controls switch when the client role changes:
 * The audience role uses the media volume control.
 * The host role uses the call volume control.